 Determines whether the optional ROM will be copied to RAM for faster execution.

 Enabled Optional ROM is shadowed.

-EnabledOptional ROM is shadowed.Disabled (default)Optional ROM is not shadowed.
+Disabled (default) Optional ROM is not shadowed.

-Note : For C8000 - DFFFF option - ROM on PCI BIOS, BIOS will automatically enable the shadow RAM.
+Note: For C8000 - DFFFF option - ROM on PCI BIOS, BIOS will automatically enable the shadow RAM.
 User does not have to select the item.